Choose and Change the Partition Count¶

 For consumers, you can have up to one consumer instance per partition (within a consumer group); any more will be idle.
 Therefore, the more partitions there are in a Kafka cluster, the higher the throughput for the system.

 To determine the minimum number of partitions, you can use the following formula:

 max(t/p, t/c) partitions, where:

 - p = measured throughput on a single production partition

 Note that the per-partition throughput that one can achieve for a producer depends on configurations such as the batching size, compression codec, type of acknowledgment, replication factor, and more.

 Consumer throughput is often application dependent since it corresponds to how fast the consumer logic can process each message.

 You can increase the number of partitions over time, but you have to be careful if the messages that are produced contain keys.
 When Kafka publishes a keyed message, the message is deterministically mapped to a partition based on the hash of the key.
 This provides a guarantee that messages with the same key are always routed to the same partition, which can be important for some applications.
 Remember that messages within a partition are always delivered in order to the consumer.
 If the number of partitions changes, this delivery guarantee may no longer hold.
 To avoid this situation, you can purposefully over partition, meaning you create partitions based on the future growth of your application instead of the current need.

 Change the number of partitions¶

-You can change the number of partitions for an existing topic on a per-topic basis.
-Use the kafka-topics.sh CLI tool with a command similiar to the following:
+You can increase the number of partitions for an existing topic on a per-topic basis.
+Use the kafka-topics.sh CLI tool with a command similar to the following: